COVID-19 update: Owasso, Collinsville city/school case counts, recoveries, deaths

 School stats

-Twenty-one elementary students out of 4,384 have tested positive, along with 26 secondary students out of 5,054 and six OPS staff out of 1,149.
+Sixteen elementary students out of 4,384 have tested positive, along with 14 secondary students out of 5,054 and five OPS staff out of 1,149.

-The latest statistics, provided as of Monday, are recorded on OPS’ online web portal, updated every week.